g0hww/onsense/README.md

   'x' ... a blacklisted frequency was supressed.
 The blacklist is currently hardcoded in "onsense.py"

-  '-' ... the power threshold for slave receiver tuning was reduced as some weaker signals are there to be listened to
+  '-' ... the power threshold for slave receiver tuning was reduced as some weaker signals may deserve attention

   '=' ... the power threshold for slave receiver tuning is the squelch threshold